Developer-RONNIE/zero-to-fullstack-dev/01-Frontend/01-HTML-CSS/HTML/Notes.md

   - Example: `<img src="album.jpg" alt="Album Cover">`
   - `src` tells where the image is, `alt` describes it.

 - `<>` → Angle brackets used to write HTML tags which tell the browser what each piece of content means.

+### Some Important Tags
 - `<!DOCTYPE html>` → Ensures the browser renders the page using the latest HTML5 standards.
 - `<html>` → The outermost container for the webpage.
 - `<head>` → Contains meta info, links to CSS/JS, and SEO info — does not display on the page.